-Carnation IFD-25958-3 has a modified flower colour resulting from the expression of two newly introduced genes encoding f3'5'h, dfr and a hairpin RNAi gene, which down-regulates endogenous dfr.
-These three constructs, together with endogenous genes involved in the anthocyanin biosynthesis pathway, enable the biosynthesis of delphinidin in the petals.
+Carnation IFD-26407-2 has a modified flower colour resulting from the expression of two newly introduced genes encoding cytb5 and f3'5'h, which, together with endogenous genes in the anthocyanin biosynthesis pathway, enable the biosynthesis of delphinidin in the petals.
 These anthocyanins are also widely found, for example, in flowers of the genus Petunia (Ando et al., 1999), Rosa (Biolley and Jay, 1993) or Chrysanthemum (Schwinn et al., 1993; Andersen et al., 2000).
 There is no evidence that the presence of delphinidin and cyanidin would lead to effects on plant fitness.

-Carnation IFD-25958-3 contains a mutated als gene conferring tolerance to sulfonylurea herbicides.
+Carnation IFD-26407-2 contains a mutated als gene conferring tolerance to sulfonylurea herbicides.
 Given that the ALS enzyme is needed for the biosynthesis of some branched-chain amino acids such as isoleucine, ALS-inhibiting herbicides cause the death of the plant by interfering with this biosynthesis pathway.
-In relation to this, Tranel and Wright (2002) reported that tolerance to ALS-inhibiting herbicides was widespread among weeds and was mostly due to a mutated als gene.
-In addition, the ALS-tolerant biotype was shown to be less sensitive to feedback inhibition by branched-chain amino acids.
+In relation to this, Tranel and Wright (2002) reported that tolerance to ALSinhibiting herbicides was widespread among weeds and was mostly due to a mutated als gene.
+In addition, the ALS-tolerant biotype was shown to be less sensitive to feedback inhibition by branchedchain amino acids.
 This results in greater accumulation of branched-chain amino acids in tolerant biotypes, which may allow seeds from tolerant biotypes to germinate more rapidly, especially in cool temperatures.
 This may indicate a possible change in behaviour of the tolerant plants in the absence of herbicide selection in the very unlikely event of escape into the environment.
 Wild Dianthus populations exhibit a diversity of phenotypes exploiting niches in a wide geographical range in Europe (Tutin et al., 1993).
-The EFSA GMO Panel considered that a small change in seed germination characteristics currently expressed by non-GM carnations and thus is unlikely to have an ecological impact.
+The EFSA GMO Panel considered that a small change in seed germination characteristics induced by ALS tolerance is unlikely to be outside the current range of seed germination characteristics currently expressed by non-GM carnations and thus is unlikely to have an ecological impact.

 In the very unlikely event of gene transfer to cultivated carnations, they may express the mutated als gene conferring tolerance to sulfonylurea herbicides.
 This could result in a possible fitness advantage and higher weediness of the tolerant plants in the presence of these herbicides and those with a similar mode of action.
-However, these herbicides are not known to be used on cultivated carnations.
+However, these herbicides are not known to be used13 on cultivated carnations.
 Such herbicide-tolerant plants can be managed by a range of measures (Tranel and Wright, 2002).
-There is no evidence that the traits introduced by the genetic modification would result in increased persistence and invasiveness of a plant species.
+There is no evidence that the traits introduced by the genetic modification result in increased persistence and invasiveness of a plant species.